There is a new revision of this tutorial available for Debian 8 (Jessie).

 Adding And Managing Users

 In this example, I will add a user named tom.
-You can add as many users as you need in the same way, just replace the username tom with the desired username in the commands.
+You can add as many users as you

 Now add the user to the Samba user database.